plone/training/ttw/mosaic.rst

 .. only:: presentation

     * It allows to manage the *layout*, not the *design* (unlike Diazo).
-    * It can manage the layout of *any* page, it does not provide a specific layout-enabled content type (like :py:mod:`collective.cover`).
+    * It can manage the layout of *any* page, it does not provide a specific layout-enabled content type (like :mod:`collective.cover`).

 .. only:: not presentation